 When you are sitting in an office chair, your feet need to be able to reach the floor.
 An adjustable chair not only allows you to find a comfortable position for your legs, but it will also allow you to comfortably reach your desk and work materials.

 Sitting is hard on your back.
 An office chair with lumbar support can help protect your back and prevent injuries.
 When choosing an office chair, look for a full back that will support your back and your head.
-Many of the best office chairs offers adjustable lumbar support.
+Many of the best office chairs offer adjustable lumbar support.
 This adjustment allows you to mimic the natural curve of the spine and support it.

 Nothing is worse than sitting on a hard, uncomfortable chair.
 Look for a chair that offers ample padding in the seat and the back.
 This will help ensure you remain comfortable even when sitting for extended periods of time.

-How To Choose An Office Chair If You Work 8 Hours Per Day
+How to Choose An Office Chair If You Work 8 Hours Per Day

 Working in an office setting for 8 hours or more per day is not a comfortable task.
 Oftentimes, you can develop back problems that can hinder your ability to perform well in the workplace.
 One solution to these problems is simply purchasing a better quality office chair than the one you already have.
-There are low end chairs out there, but if you’re able to spend more money and purchase something on the higher end of the scale, you will find your back pain decreasing and your productivity increasing.
+There are low-end chairs out there, but if you’re able to spend more money and purchase something on the higher end of the scale, you will find your back pain decreasing and your productivity increasing.

-Choosing an office chair is different for everyone, but here are some thoughts to take into consideration:
+Choosing an office chair is different for everyone, but here are some thoughts to take into consideration.

 Does the chair have enough lumbar support?
 When it comes to hours of working behind a desk, it’s important that your chair has support panels in all the right places – most importantly in the lumbar regions.

 What is the maximum load capacity of the chair?
 Depending on your weight, it’s important that your chair is able to support your entire body without falling apart.
 For heavier people, it’s optimal to check out chairs in person to ensure the chair feels stable and massive enough for support.

 Does the chair recline?
-If you have an 8 hour work day to consider, you should opt for a reclining office chair that comes with a matching ottoman.
+If you have an 8-hour workday to consider, you should opt for a reclining office chair that comes with a matching ottoman.
 During your break, you’ll be able to recline and rest your back.
 The addition of an ottoman will help you align your spine by elevating your feet.

-This small mesh back chair is reasonably priced, highly functional, fit for small home and small desk, sit for long periods of time with no back pain:
+This small mesh back chair is reasonably priced, highly functional, fit for small home and small desk, sit for long periods of time with no back pain.

 Anyone who works for about more than eight hours a day at a desk in a chair can experience health problems over time.
 Besides having back pain, staying in a chair for too long in the wrong position can pose a risk for cardiovascular disease.
 Before you buy a chair for your home office or before you buy several chairs for a team of workers, you need to know what to look for in that chair so that it provides the best ergonomic support possible.

 Test chairs outfitted with casters.
 It is easier for a seated worker to move from one area of the desk to another when there are casters.
-It will take more physical effort to have to get up from a chair to move to a keyboard or a printer every time they need something during the work day.
+It will take more physical effort to have to get up from a chair to move to a keyboard or a printer every time they need something during the workday.
 By being able to roll to the desired location, it takes more pressure away from the legs and feet.